 This unit also features an impressive 2 GHz of processing power.
 This allows you to come up with elaborate signal chains and still keep latency at bay.
 The one drawback on this unit is its price.
 A nearly two grand, it is an investment that may be beyond certain budgets.

 Multi-effects pedals have come a long way.
 Although they have been around for years, their quality has improved by leaps and bounds.
-As a matter of fact, a few years back, the thought of replacing a carefully put-together pedalboard with a multi-effects unit used to mean that you did not really care about tone.
+A few years back, even thinking of replacing a carefully put-together pedalboard with a multi-effects unit suggested you didn’t really care about tone.

 The basic principle was that individual stompboxes were far superior to digital units that tried to “do it all”.
 Twenty years ago, there was little room for debating this.

 However, there have been breakthroughs in the technology employed to emulate certain sounds and effects.
-Besides effects, there has been a boom in units that do a fantastic job with amp modeling, and impulse responses (IR).
-This is not only supported by the number of successful high-end companies like Kemper and Neural that rely on this technology but also through the endorsement by some of the most revered guitarists of today.
+Besides effects, there’s been a boom in units that do a fantastic job with amp modeling and impulse responses (IR).
+This is not only supported by the number of successful high-end companies like Kemper and Neural that rely on this technology, but also through the endorsement by some of the most revered guitarists today.

-In all honesty, most professionals won’t be able to pick apart the physical amp from the modeled version, and this is specially true for more expensive multi effects units.
-This is especially true in the content of a mix? at the heart wants.
+In all honesty, most professionals won’t be able to pick apart the physical amp from the modeled version.
+This is especially true for more expensive multi-effects units.

-The needs of a hobbyist that gigs on weekends will differ from the professional whose livelihood depends on his performance.
-And these two will also be different from the beginner’s needs.
-So it is important that you think about this and see what your needs and budget are.
+The needs of a hobbyist that gigs on weekends will differ from a professional whose livelihood depends on his performance.
+And these two will be different from the beginner’s needs.
+So it’s important that you think about this when determining your needs and budget.

-Once you have answered that, then you can get more specific.
+Once you’ve answered that, you can get more specific.
 Is amp modeling important for you?
-Do you prefer a touch screen for ultimate ease of use?
-Do you want just basic effects like chorus, flanger, distortion, etc, and don’t care for IRs or amp models?
+Do you prefer a touchscreen for ultimate ease of use?
+Do you want just basic effects like chorus, flanger, distortion, etc, and don’t care about IRs or amp models?

 This will help narrow down your list and will hopefully lead you to the very best choice of multi-effects pedal for you and your needs.

-Are you a working guitarist that is willing to spend about 500 dollars to get a solid unit that will deliver at gigs?
-Consider the Line Pod Go Pro, our top pick.
+Are you a working guitarist who is willing to spend about $500 to get a solid unit that will deliver at gigs?
+Consider the Line Pod Go Pro, our Top Pick.

-Are you a beginner that is curious about how effects work and want to learn how to combine them, alter them, etc?
-Then look at the Zoom G1x Four, our best budget option.
+Are you a beginner who is curious about how effects work and wants to learn how to combine them, alter them, etc?
+Then look at the Zoom G1x Four, our Best Budget option.